linkerzhang/OnnxRuntime-TensorRT/README.md

 # OnnxRuntime-TensorRT
-This is a shared library for integration between onnx runtime and tensorrt.
+This is a shared repo for integration between onnx runtime and tensorrt.